SoftFever/OrcaSlicer/README.markdown

 This kind of abstraction will allow to implement particular logic and allow the user to specify custom options.

-I need to implement algorithms to produce perimeter outlines and surface fill.
+I need to implement algorithms to produce surface fill, while perimeter is done.

 Future goals include support material, options to control bridges, skirt, cool.